-If you are pregnant with your second child or are looking to be, you might be wondering, “what will be my second pregnancy differences and what should I expect?”
+If you are pregnant with your second child or are looking to be, you might be wondering, “How will my second pregnancy be different than my first?“

 Well, rest assured it is never a dull moment in the life of a human carrier.
 All women are different and experience all sorts of different pregnancy symptoms under the sun.

 However, there are a few things that transpire during second pregnancy different than the first, which we can all agree happens to most of us.

 Next, we will cover how the second pregnancy differs from the first and what you can expect in all of the following categories:

 - Early Pregnancy symptoms